 Why would you want that person?
 Answer: you don’t.

-Dumb agent search method #2 Only apply to literary agents close to where you live
+Dumb agent search method #2 Only apply to UK literary agents close to where you live

 If you live in central London or New York, that’s a perfectly fine approach.
 If you live anywhere else, it’s dumb.